Overview

 • Feedback is given to the patient or whoever requested the assessment.

-Psychological tests can be objective, answering questions with unambiguous answers such as true/false or yes/no. They can also be projective tests that evaluate responses to more qualifiable questions that may require more in-depth answers.
+Psychological tests can be objective, with questions and unambiguous answers such as true/false or yes/no. They can also be projective tests that evaluate responses to more qualifiable questions that may require more in-depth answers.

-Regardless of their form, psychological assessments must be:
+Regardless of their form, psychological evaluations must be:

 • Valid: How accurately the scores measure what they're intended to measure